New media: Globalization

-The rise of new media has increased communication between people all over the world and the Internet.
-It has allowed people to express themselves through blogs, websites, videos, pictures, and other user-generated media.
+The rise of new media and the Internet has increased communication among people all over the world.
+It has enabled individuals to express themselves through blogs, websites, videos, pictures, and other forms of user-generated media.

 Terry Flew stated that as new technologies develop, the world becomes more globalized.
 Globalization is more than the development of activities throughout the world, globalization allows the world to be connected no matter the distance from user to user and Frances Cairncross expresses this great development as the "death of distance".
 New media has established the importance of making friendships through digital social places more prominent than in physical places.
 Globalization is generally stated as "more than expansion of activities beyond the boundaries of particular nation states".
 New media "radically break the connection between physical place and social place, making physical location much less significant for our social relationships".

 However, the changes in the new media environment create a series of tensions in the concept of "public sphere".
 According to Ingrid Volkmer, "public sphere" is defined as a process through which public communication becomes restructured and partly disembedded from national political and cultural institutions.
 This trend of the globalized public sphere is not only as a geographical expansion form a nation to worldwide, but also changes the relationship between the public, the media and state.

 "Virtual communities" are being established online and transcend geographical boundaries, eliminating social restrictions.
 Howard Rheingold describes these globalized societies as self-defined networks, which resemble what we do in real life.
 "People in virtual communities use words on screens to exchange pleasantries and argue, engage in intellectual discourse, conduct commerce, make plans, brainstorm, gossip, feud, fall in love, create a little high art and a lot of idle talk".
 For Sherry Turkle "making the computer into a second self, finding a soul in the machine, can substitute for human relationships".
 New media has the ability to connect like-minded others worldwide.

 While this perspective suggests that the technology drives – and therefore is a determining factor – in the process of globalization, arguments involving technological determinism are generally frowned upon by mainstream media studies.
 Instead academics focus on the multiplicity of processes by which technology is funded, researched and produced, forming a feedback loop when the technologies are used and often transformed by their users, which then feeds into the process of guiding their future development.